edmundedgar/skeet-gateway/contract/ShadowDID.md

 ## What this does

 The Shadow DID:PLC directory maintains a tree of correctly-signed updates to DID:PLC records.
-These are identified by their hashes.
-The Shadow DID uses the hashes of the updates without their signatures.

 The directory can be updated by calling `registerUpdates()` with signed messages from the DID:PLC audit log.

 In most cases this will result in the current DID:PLC update for the user, matching the one listed at http://plc.directory.

 You can query the hash identifying this update with `uncontroversialTip(bytes32 did)`.
+The Shadow DID uses the hashes of the updates without their signatures.

 To get the corresponding atproto key, you can then call `verificationAddressAt(did, updateHash)`.
 You can also combine these two calls with `uncontroversialVerificationAddress(bytes32 did)`.